-Let's get along: how to simplify life for analyst and tester
+Let's get along: how to simplify life for analyst and QA

 Initially, nothing portended problems: we are developing a new integration system in the bank, we have clear and understandable analysis and documentation processes, we have built a full-fledged testing process with a large number of automated tests.
 Moreover, we regularly interact and review each other's work.